lao-tseu-is-alive/cgil-vue-olmap/README.md

 # cgil-vue-olmap

-> VueJs component allows to display an interactive map of Lausanne in Switzerland with one tag !
+> this VueJs component allows to display an interactive map of Lausanne in Switzerland with one tag !

 The original purpose of this component is to be used in Goeland.